Chess4Cuber/RISE-Decode/README.md

 This repository contains the public FTC SDK for the INTO THE DEEP (2024-2025) competition season.

 ## Welcome!
-This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
+This GitHub repository contains the source code that is used to build an Android app to org.firstinspires.ftc.baseCode.control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.

 ## Requirements
 To use this Android Studio project, you will need Android Studio Ladybug (2024.2) or later.